plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 ## Configuration

 {% important %}
-When you have an Anna and an Adam, only the Adam will be shown as discovered.
-Make sure to **only** configure the Adam integration, i.e. do **not** manually configure the Anna.
+ - When you have an Anna and an Adam, only the Adam will be shown as discovered.
+Make sure to **only** configure the Adam integration, do **not** manually configure the Anna.
+ - If you have an Elga connected to an Anna, please check the note in [Supported devices](#supported-devices)
 {% endimportant %}

 The Plugwise Smile(s) present in your network will be automatically discovered via Zeroconf discovery and will be shown on the Integrations-page.
 All you need is the Smile ID as its password, which is an 8 character string printed on the sticker on the bottom of your Smile.
 Repeat this for each individual Smile.